loafey/master-thesis/Proposal/Proposal/1. Intro.typ

 ]

 == Transition paragraph
-#block(width: 100%, stroke: red, inset: 10pt)[
-  //- What is in the scope for this thesis, more precisely The purpose of this thesis is to create a compiler for SLFL, and also extend SLFL with: exponentials, recursive data types, laziness, and records.
+The scope of the thesis includes creating a compiler for SLFL that utilizes the linearity of the language, possibly extend SLFL with recursive data types, records, and laziness.
+Unless typing rules for the aforementioned extensions already exist, those will have to be formulated as well.
-]